imanuelr/sch3lp.github.io/_posts/2016-07-05-the-lead-developer-conference-day-2.md

 As an easy change, you could simply start and finish meetings on time, and show you respect peoples time.
 This can set the tone for the whole company to do the same.

-Watch his complete talk when it's released to find out what you might be _horrifically bad_ at, and how you might direct yourself to a path of learning how to become better at it.
+Watch his [complete talk](https://vimeo.com/album/4045988/video/173246668) to find out what you might be _horrifically bad_ at, and how you might direct yourself to a path of learning how to become better at it.

 Also delegate when you're in a stressy situations (e.g. the site is down).
 You know how to do it so let someone else do it and learn.
 Another great quote:
 > Delegation is a great way to grow a team.